OriolVF/DroneTracking/README.md

 	4- cmake ..
 	5- make

-	If everything is fine we have compiled and built the DPM detector, and a Python wrapper class has been created.
-We can import this class then into any Python code and use the detector.
+	If everything is fine the DPM detector code has been compiled and installed and a Python wrapper class has been created.
+	We can now import this class into any Python code and use the detector as a standard Python class.

 -Install the TLD tracker and create the needed wrappers